r0x0r/pywebview/README.md

     pip install pywebview[gtk3]

-On Linux or Mac with either Qt 4 or 5:
+On Linux or Mac with either Qt 5:

-    pip install pywebview[qt4]  # Qt4 with PyQt4
     pip install pywebview[qt5]  # Qt5 with PyQt5

+To use pywebview with PyQt4, you have to install it separately, as it is not available in pypi.

 A second implementation for Windows using `pywin32` and `comtypes` is also available: